Prince Harry And Meghan Markle Engagement: Everything You Need To Know

 What will Meghan Markle’s title be?

-Royal expert Imogen Lloyd Webber told People that Meghan wouldn’t become a Princess upon her marriage to Prince Harry, much like how Duchess Kate isn’t referred to as “Princess Kate”.
+Royal expert Imogen Lloyd Webber told People that Meghan wouldn’t become a Princess upon her marriage to Prince Harry, much like how Duchess Kate isn’t referred to as “Princess Kate.”

-If Prince Harry an Meghan Markle tie the knot, the philanthropist would be referred to as “Her Royal Highness Princess Henry of Wales” and another title based on Harry’s new nobility rank that is conferred upon marriage, which is expected to be Duke of Sussex.
+If Prince Harry and Meghan Markle tie the knot, the philanthropist would be referred to as “Her Royal Highness Princess Henry of Wales” and another title based on Harry’s new nobility rank that is conferred upon marriage, which is expected to be Duke of Sussex.

 [Featured Image by Chris Jackson/Getty Images]